amanrose/GlobalAzureBootcamp2018/DeveloperLab/Logic App Lab/README.md

 # Global Azure Bootcamp - Logic Apps Lab
 ## Check traffic with a scheduler-based Logic App

 Azure Logic Apps helps you automate workflows that run on a schedule.
 This tutorial shows how you can build a logic app with a scheduler trigger that runs every weekday morning and checks the travel time, including traffic, between two places.
 If the time exceeds a specific limit, the logic app sends email with the travel time and the extra time necessary for your destination.

-In this tutorial, you learn how to
+In this tutorial, you learn how to:
 Create a blank logic app.
 * Add a trigger that works as a scheduler for your logic app.
 * Add an action that gets the travel time for a route.